ahmetb/kubernetes-network-policy-recipes/14-deny-external-egress-traffic.md

 * This policy applies to pods with `app=foo` and in Egress (outbound) direction.
-* Similar to [DENY egress traffic from an application](11-deny-egress-traffic-from-an-application.md) example, this policy allows all outbound traffic on ports 53/udp and 53/tcp for DNS resolution.
+* Similar to [DENY egress traffic from an application](11-deny-egress-traffic-from-an-application.md) example, this policy allows all outbound traffic on ports 53/udp and 53/tcp to the kube-dns pods for DNS resolution.
 * `to:` specifies a `namespaceSelector` which matches `kubernetes.io/metadata.name: kube-system` and a `podSelector` which matches `k8s-app: kube-dns`.
 This will select only the kube-dns pods in the kube-system namespace, so the outbound traffic to the kube-dns pods in the kube-system namespace will be allowed.
 * And since they are not listed, traffic to the IP addresses outside the cluster are denied.